 After the « Treaty of Troyes », Henry V was also married to Charles VI’s daughter, Catherine of Valois, (marriage pictured).
 But Henry died only two years later of an unknown illness, (according to this source, it was dysentry, a severe bacterial infection).

 This left his infant son Henry VI as the would-be successor to the throne of France.
-When Charles VI died only two months after Henry V, his son, Charles VII, (called the ‘Dauphin’), who had already been rallying the French to his cause, attempted to regain his right to the French throne.
+Suddenly, Charles VI died only two months after Henry V, leaving behind his disinherited son, Charles VII (the Dauphin).
+If not for the Treaty of Troyes naming the English two-year old infant the successor to the French throne, Charles VI would have naturally been crowned.
+Since Charles had already been rallying the French to his cause, he called on them to fight the occupying English forces and regain his right to the French throne.

 And now for the stained glass…